apache/nifi/minifi-docs/Properties_Guide.md

 # Example Config File

-Below is an example config YAML file to tail the minifi-app.log send it and provenance data back to a secure instance of NiFi.
+Below are two example config YAML files.
+The first tails the minifi-app.log, send the tailed log and provenance data back to a secure instance of NiFi.
+The second uses a series of processors to tail the app log, routes off only lines that contain "WriteAheadFlowFileRepository" and puts it as a file in the "./" directory.

 ``` yaml